railsgirls/guides.railsgirls.com/_pages/sinatra-app-tutorial.md

 Remove the above part from the other two templates (`index.erb` and `cast.erb` in the `views` directory).

+{% coach %}
-__COACH__: Talk about the structure of HTML documents and how factoring out common code work in general.
+Talk about the structure of HTML documents and how factoring out common code work in general.
 Explain what `yield` does.
+{% endcoach %}